DEI department leads are faculty members who serve as the point of contact for DEI at the department level. They:

 I have come to believe that U-M is deeply committed to doing the hard work it takes to advance DEI; It does not see DEI as just a box to check.
 I believe that U-M is on the right side of history on this matter and I am committed to supporting its efforts.

-Associate Chair, Department of Mechanical Engineering, Professor of Mechanical Engineering and Professor of Biomedical Engineering
+Professor of Mechanical Engineering and Materials Science and Engineering

 MSE: Kathy Sevener